I've Had an Abortion

 Some women feel relief after an abortion, while others experience negative thoughts and emotions.
 Some of these reactions may be immediate.
 Some occur many years after the abortion.

-One aspect of the stress you may be experiencing is grief.
-Post abortion grief impacts your ability to heal and relieve after abortion stress.
+One aspect of the distress you may be experiencing is grief.
+Post abortion grief impacts your ability to heal and relieve after abortion.